servalproject/serval-dna/doc/Servald-Configuration.md

 The **servald** configuration is a set of label-value pairs called *options*.
 A label is a sequence of one or more alphanumeric words separated by period characters `.`.
-A value is a string of characters.
-If an option is given an invalid value, eg, an option that requires a positive decimal integer value is given a non-decimal string, then **servald** will log an error or warning and use the option's default setting instead.
+A value is a string of characters which is parsed according to the option's type, for example a decimal integer, a boolean, or an internet address.

 To set a configuration option: